 - Stereo: Default setting.
-The TV plays stereo broadcasts in stereo and mono broadcasts in mono.
-The word "Stereo" is displayed when you tune to a channel broadcasting in stereo. - SAP (Second Audio Program): Additional monaural sound track that you cannot hear during normal TV viewing.
-The SAP signal might be related to the program you are watching, (such as a sound track in a foreign language), or it might be unrelated (such as a weather report).
-If an SAP signal is broadcast, the letters "SAP" are displayed when you tune to the channel.
+The TV will play stereo broadcasts in stereo and mono broadcasts in mono.
+The word "Stereo" will be displayed when you tune to a channel broadcasting stereo. - SAP (Second Audio Program): Additional monaural sound track that you cannot hear during normal TV viewing.
+The SAP signal might be related to the program you are watching, such as a sound track in a foreign language, or unrelated to the program you are watching, such as a weather report.
+If an SAP signal is broadcast, the letters "SAP" will be displayed when you tune to the channel.

-Mono: Reduces background noise.
-Use when receiving a weak stereo audio signal.
-All audio is played mono with this setting.
+Mono: Reduces background noise and should be used when receiving a weak stereo audio signal.
+All audio will be played mono with this setting.

-Listen to is not available for devices connected to the TV Inputs, component inputs, or 1394 devices.
+Listen to is not available for devices connected to the TV Inputs, component inputs or 1394 devices.